 It can be a mystery: two very similar franchise operations are doing business in the same market.
 One appears to get so much business that it’s always a challenge to keep up, while the other’s parking lot is consistently empty.
 Both are part of national chains, so they benefit from big-dollar advertising and plenty of product testing and research.
 One’s owner is in a great mood, while the other’s is reviewing career options.

 If we take the concepts, the menus, and the locations off the table, why would one of the two be thriving while the other may not be around much longer?
 Look closely, and you’ll probably discover some combination of these factors.

-Indifferent owner.
 Successful franchisees tend to be involved in their businesses.
 Even if they’ve done a great job of delegating the day-to-day responsibilities to a group of well-chosen and trusted managers, you’ll see them visiting their locations, spot-checking food and other aspects, interacting with employees, and talking with customers.
-An absentee owner who doesn’t pay attention to what’s happening in his or her locations is less likely to succeed.
+An absentee owner who doesn’t pay attention to what’s happening in their locations is less likely to succeed.

 Many of the factors described here are directly related to the capitalization of the locations.
 If the franchisee’s finances are such that the business is operating on a shoestring, any of these issues can quickly derail things.
 A well-capitalized franchise operation is not only able to maintain daily operations; it can invest in upgrades and improvements to ensure the business continues to draw customers and meet standards.
 Multi-unit owners need to monitor capitalization, and if it drops below comfortable levels, they may want to consider careful borrowing as a way to improve operations, boost profitability, and restore long-term financial health.